Secrets for staying poised and professional before, during, and after difficult conversations.

 Given how pervasive conflict is, it is essential that people have the skills to handle it effectively.
 By focusing specifically on this one topic, the Conflict Dynamics Profile assessment provides managers with in-depth feedback on their responses to conflict and how their behaviors impact others.

-Find out how Conflict Competent you and your staff are.
+Ready to find out how Conflict Competent you and your staff are?

 – The “How to Make Conflict Far Less Disruptive” Program

 The CDP assessment is an excellent stand-alone tool, especially when coupled with a personalized debriefing with Barry.
 But for those organizations wanting more than just that, LeadershipTraction offers a variety of CDP-related programs and classes to help employees ‘dig in’ deeper.